Just What Is a Baseline?

 - Setting a baseline also allows you to review your project at a later date as a valuable resource for planning the next similar project.

-Project 2010 actually lets you “take your project’s temperature” 11 times throughout its duration.
+Microsoft Project actually lets you “take your project’s temperature” 11 times throughout its duration.
 Most project managers really don’t need that many readings on their project, but the software allows you that amount if you need them.

 In fact, you can set more than 11 baselines, because Project will let you clear a baseline.
 Also, you can set several interim plans, but they track only scheduling changes.
-It’s worth repeating that setting; too many baselines or interims is not recommended until you become pretty confident working with Project.
+It’s worth repeating this; too many baselines or interims is not recommended until you become pretty confident working with Project.
 Too many statistics can cloud the total picture.